Yan-Oliveira/doc-fao/content/advanced-escalations/admin/ticket-settings/service-level-agreements.rst

 Service Level Agreements
 ========================

 It is possible to assign escalation type bundles to an SLA.
-Therefore, a multi select box has been added to the *Add Service Level Agreements* screen.
+Therefore, a multiselect field has been added to the *Add Service Level Agreement* screen.

 .. figure:: images/sla-add.png
    :alt: Add Service Level Agreement Screen